Biotech startup Genetesis finds its home in Mason

 “John was willing to hear us out,” Shrivastava said.
 “Even when we didn’t have anything figured out, no business plan, none.
 He saw we were a bunch of young guys attacking a serious problem and decided to keep an eye on us.”

 Creating future opportunities in the region

-Locating in Greater Cincinnati was an easy choice, said Shrivastava.
-The founders knew the region hosted a thriving biohealth ecosystem, in part because they grew up in Greater Cincinnati’s biotech corridor – watching industry giants like Assurex Health and AtriCure grow.
+Locating in the Cincinnati region was an easy choice, said Shrivastava.
+The founders knew the region hosted a thriving biohealth ecosystem, in part because they grew up in Cincinnati’s biotech corridor – watching industry giants like Assurex Health and AtriCure grow.

-Shrivastava hopes that by bringing his company back to Mason, investors and future workers will start to see what he does – that Greater Cincinnati is an exciting place to create new ideas and start successful careers.
+Shrivastava hopes that by bringing his company back to Mason, investors and future workers will start to see what he does – that the Cincinnati region is an exciting place to create new ideas and start successful careers.

 The group Shrivastava dubs his “scrappy little team” is growing – what started out as three part-time founders will hopefully be 26 full-time employees by this time next year.

-Are you interested in growing your medical device company in Greater Cincinnati?
-Contact me at email@example.com or call (513) 579-3142.
+Are you interested in growing your medical device company in the Cincinnati region?
+Contact me at firstname.lastname@example.org or call (513) 579-3142.